Morphisms of Berkovich curves and the different function: Combinatorial Riemann-Hurwitz formula

 An {\em edge-weighted morphism} or an {\em $n$-morphism} of graphs consists of a morphism $\varphi\:\Gamma\to\Gamma'$ and a {\em multiplicity function} $n\:E\to\bfZ_{>0}$.
 We also view $n$ as a multiplicity function on the set of branches of $\Gamma$.
 An $n$-morphism $(\varphi,n)$ has a locally constant multiplicity at a vertex $v\in V$ if for any choice of $e'\in\Br(f(v))$, the sum of the multiplicities $n_e$ with $e\in\Br(v)$ and $f(e)=e'$ is independent of $e'$.
 In such case, this sum is called the {\em multiplicity} of $\varphi$ at $v$ and denoted $n_v$.

-Assume, for simplicity, that the graphs are connected.
-We say that an $n$-morphism $(\varphi,n)$ is {\em proper} if it has a locally constant multiplicity at all vertices and, in addition, it has a constant global rank, i.e. for any $v'\in V'$, the number $\sum_{v\in\varphi^{-1}(v')} n_v$ does not depend on $v$.
+We say that an $n$-morphism $(\varphi,n)$ of connected graphs is {\em proper} if it has a locally constant multiplicity at all vertices and, in addition, it has a constant global rank, i.e. for any $v'\in V'$, the number $\sum_{v\in\varphi^{-1}(v')} n_v$ does not depend on $v$.
 The latter number will be called the \emph{degree} of $\varphi$.
+We will not need this, but an $n$-morphism of non-connected graphs is proper if it restricts to proper morphisms on the connected components.